COMMON REPORTING STANDARD (CRS) FOR MEMBERS

 CRS introduces important new obligations that you need to be aware of.

-When opening personal accounts from 1 January 2016 onwards, the financial institution must obtain self-certification from the customer as part of the account opening documentation.
+When opening personal accounts from 1 January 2016 onwards, the credit union must obtain self-certification from the member as part of the account opening documentation.
 This self-certification is required to (a) determine the account holders’ residence(s) for tax purposes, and (b) obtain the applicable foreign TINs if appropriate.
 The financial institution must also confirm the reasonableness of the self-certification based on information obtained in connection with the account opening.

-If a customer has a non-Irish tax residency and does not provide us with a foreign TIN, we cannot open the account.
+If a member has a non-Irish tax residency and does not provide us with a foreign TIN, we cannot open the account.

 How is CRS different from FATCA?